ztp-at/RKSV/README.md

 processes are used one chunk for every process must fit into memory at the same time.

+Note that even when a non-zero chunk size is used, the required memory increases linearly with the total number of receipts in the DEP.
+This is because the script needs to keep track of the used receipt IDs to detect duplicates.
+A possible workaround is to split the DEP into multiple files and use the `state` keyword to verify them while clearing the list of receipts in each state JSON.
+In this case however, `verify.py` will only be able to ascertain the uniqueness of receipt IDs within one file.

 test_verify.py
 --------------
 	Usage: ./test_verify.py open <JSON test case spec> <cert priv> <cert> [<turnover counter size>]